Cookies on the Gambling Commission website

 The initiative will equip a generation of young people to better understand the risks associated with gambling and engage with gambling products and environments in an informed way.

-A major new study has been launched (opens in new tab) by the Universities of Stirling and Glasgow to understand how the COVID-19 lockdown has impacted gambling behaviour, including among potentially high risk groups.
+A major new study has been launched (opens in new tab) by the Universities of Stirling and Glasgow to understand how the coronavirus lockdown has impacted gambling behaviour, including among potentially high risk groups.
 The 18-month project will consider the effect of the pandemic restrictions on young adults and sports bettors – and analyse the promotion and marketing of gambling products during the lockdown.

 LA Bulletin June 2020 - Consultations